Calculate how much it will cost to install solar panels for your home in Los Angeles

 Solar power in Los Angeles, California

-For those lucky enough to live in LA, you are eligible for some top notch incentives.
-With net metering and a large federal tax credit, solar is financially a no brainer.
+If you’re lucky enough to live in LA, installing solar can save you thousands on your electricity bills.
+With net metering and a large federal tax credit, solar is financially a no-brainer.

-Here is a link to a LADWP video to help explain how your electricity bill will look after solar.
+Here is a link to an LADWP video to help explain how your electricity bill will look after solar.

 The average cost of installing residential solar panels in Los Angeles,

 in the US is 6 kilowatts, which means the average price of a solar system